Introduction

 2. Compromised Handling and Performance

 Altering the vehicle’s suspension in such a drastic manner affects its handling and general performance.
-This can make the truck dangerous to drive, particularly at higher speeds or in emergency situations where quick maneuvering is necessary.
+It can make the truck dangerous to drive, particularly at higher speeds or in emergencies where quick manoeuvring is necessary.

 3. Increased Risk of Rollover Accidents

-The unique design of squatted trucks shifts the vehicle’s center of gravity, increasing the likelihood of rollover accidents during collisions or sudden maneuvers.
+The unique design of squatted trucks shifts the vehicle’s centre of gravity, increasing the likelihood of rollover accidents during collisions or sudden manoeuvres.

 4. Misaligned Headlights

 With the front end raised, headlights are directed upward rather than illuminating the road ahead.
-This not only reduces the driver’s visibility but can also dangerously blind oncoming traffic.
+It reduces the driver’s visibility and can also dangerously blind oncoming traffic.

 5. Potential Engine Damage